-Bangkok based custom motorcycle workshop ‘Slayer House’ are all about relationships.
+Bangkok-based custom motorcycle workshop ‘Slayer House’ is all about relationships.
 Workshop owner Nattaphat Janyapanich, otherwise known as ’Peach’, works with his associates in the motorcycle design industry to develop concepts for his projects.
-He builds bikes for his friends and he even chooses donors for his builds that are of a similar breeding and this duo of custom Ducati’s are his latest creation.
+He builds bikes for his friends and he even chooses donors for his builds that are of similar breeding and this duo of custom Ducatis are his latest creation.

 Based on a 2013 Streetfighter S and a 2016 Scrambler 803 the 2 bikes epitomize the Slayer House style.
 The Streetfighter is Peaches own ride while the Scrambler belongs to a close friend and each took around 4 months to complete.
 Peach’s concept was to create a pair of café racer styled motorcycles using a modern design language and his unmistakable Slayerhouse style.